pavelfeldman/pdl/docs/console.md

 #### command: Console.disable

-Disables `Console` domain, prevents further console messages from being reported via `Console.messageAdded`.
+Disables console domain, prevents further console messages from being reported to the client.

 ---

 #### command: Console.enable

-Enables `Console` domain, sends the messages collected so far to the client by means of the `Console.messageAdded` notification.
+Enables console domain, sends the messages collected so far to the client by means of the `messageAdded` notification.

 ---